 - Create inclusive communities and dialogues

-- Respond to issues when they arrive.
+- Respond to issues when they arise.
 Plan ahead when possible.
 Be responsive and proactive

 - Remember everyone is different.
 There is no standard